 Why do we speak differently?
-Different Swedish dialects Posted by Katja on Jan 5, 2014 in History, Swedish Language, Video
+Different Swedish dialects Posted by Katja on Jan 5, 2014 in Swedish Language

 There are some areas of Sweden where the Swedish language hasn’t really been affected very much by the standard language and which still can be traced back to what is often referred to as Old Norse.
 In Swedish these dialects are usually called sockenmål or bygdemål.

 This is a documentary made quite a few years ago, judging by the clothes, fashion and the quality of the filming.
 It is also in Swedish, which won’t be any problem for those of you who understand a faster tempo, and might be good practice for those of you almost there.
 The documentary is about different Swedish dialects and possible reasons for them.
 All in all a very interesting perspective on language.